2024 Pacific typhoon season: Severe Tropical Storm Prapiroon (Butchoy)

 On July 15, the JTWC started to monitor a persistent area of convection roughly 623 km southeast of Manila, Philippines.
 At that time, the disturbance was in a favorable environment for development, with warm 29-30 C, sea surface temperatures, low wind shear and good equatorial outflow.
 At 06:00 UTC the same day, the JMA designated the system as a low-pressure area.
 Shortly after, the JMA designated it as a tropical depression.
 The PAGASA declared the system a tropical depression a few hours later.
 Since the storm formed within the Philippine Area of Responsibility, the agency named it Butchoy.
 The JTWC began issuing advisories on the system, classifying it as 04W.
 It intensified into a tropical storm and was named Prapiroon by the JMA on July 21.
 The center of Prapiroon made landfall near Wanning, Hainan, with 1-minute sustained winds of 50 kn on July 22.
 After making landfall, the storm maintained its well-defined eye while moving across central Hainan.
-Prapiroon soon encountered high wind shear and a dry environment, and by 6:30 a.m. local time on July 23, it made its second landfall in Quảng Ninh, Vietnam.
+Prapiroon soon encountered high wind shear and a dry environment, and by 06:30 ICT (21:30 UTC) on July 23, it made its second landfall in Quảng Ninh, Vietnam.
 After the system moved inland, both the JMA and the JTWC ceased monitoring it on July 24.

 Typhoon Gaemi and Prapiroon, along with its precursor, significantly impacted the southwest monsoon over the Philippines, leading to heavy rainfall that caused 23 deaths, 9 people missing, and US in damages across several countries.